caitlynbakery/theta_concept_5/README.md

                 : Text('response goes here '));
 ```

-However, this was not the case as the `GetModeEvent` overrides the state and emits `showImage` as false.
-Thus, when I clicked on the IconButton to display the image, the application just displayed the Text.
+However, this was not the case as the `GetModeEvent` runs after the code rebuilds.
+The `GetModeEvent` overrides the state and emits `showImage` as false.
+Thus, when the IconButton is expected to display the image, the application just displays the Text.

 The current solution is to check if `showImage` is true within the `GetModeEvent` and then run the code to get the `fileUrl`.
 Next, emit the State with `showImage` set to true and the `fileUrl`.
 Although this solution showed the thumbnail image, the code is lengthy and not the best implementation of Bloc structure.